Table of Contents

 Prepare annotation data (optional)

-If you need to display annotation data during localization, you can use the annotation component to annotate or import annotations through the annotation data package component.
+To display annotations during positioning, use the annotation component for labeling or import annotations via the annotation data package component.

 validation

-If both the Block and annotation data have been imported into the scene at this time, they will be displayed in the scene.
+If both Block and annotation data are imported, they will appear in the scene.

 validation